navikt/kafka-sandbox/README.md

-# Kafka sandbox - experiments with Kafka clients and Spring Boot
+# Kafka sandbox - experiments with Kafka clients and Spring Kafka

 - basic plain Java producer/consumer clients with minimal dependencies.
 - a Spring Boot application with Kafka consumer endpoints, internal storage and